 1. Why do you want to pursue MBA?

-When asked this question, the interviewer is indirectly expecting to hear about the current situation in your life or motivating factor that has contributed to the interest in doing MBA.
+When asked this question, the interviewer is indirectly expecting to hear about the current situation in your life or motivating factor that has contributed to the interest in doing MBA and marketing major.

 Mention your future goals and how they are related to MBA, how MBA is the best route to achieving your future goals.

-Here is the chance to mention your wish to pursue MBA in Marketing.
+Here is the chance to mention your wish to pursue MBA in Marketing, and justify it a bit too.

 Mention it all here.
 Remember, most interviewers use this question frequently among other MBA Admission Interview Questions.